What is an IEP?

 Individualized Education Programs are required by law (IDEA 2004) for those who are using special education services.
 Because of this, it is important to start developing an IEP in early childhood, because students aren’t placed in public education special needs programs until an IEP has been developed and approved.

 In order to have the best outcomes, it is important to begin planning for a child’s education early.
-Children under the age of three have access to early intervention systems.
+Children under the age of three, while not eligible for IEPs, do have access to early intervention systems.
 For these early intervention programs, parents develop an Individualized Family Service Plan (IFSP) with the program’s staff members to outline a summary of the child’s needs, along with the services the child will receive to address those needs.
 This plan also takes into account the needs of the family, allowing the plan to be customized in order to provide optimal care for the child.

 The Individualized Education Program is a holistic plan, so it takes into account more than just education-related help.
-Related services such as physical and occupational therapy and speech-language pathology are also provided (at no cost to parents) if deemed necessary by a medical professional.
-The IEP can also indicate that the child needs special adaptive equipment or assistive technology (such as communication devices or computer technology).
-Schools can provide some resources for other services and equipment though this may vary by school district.
+Related services, such as physical and occupational therapy and speech-language pathology, are also provided (at no cost to parents) if deemed necessary by a medical professional.
+The IEP can also indicate that the child needs accommodations, or assistive/adaptive technology (such as communication devices or computer technology).
+Schools can provide some resources for other services and equipment, though this may vary by school district.

 IDEA takes into account a very broad range of ages.
 As mentioned above, it mandates services for children under the age of three, but also for children with disabilities between the ages of 3 and 21.

-Children with intellectual disabilities should have appropriate accommodations (or “supplementary aids and services”) specified in their Ind.
-This enables children with disabilities to be educated alongside their nondisabled counterparts as much as possible.
-Examples of accommodations provided to students with Individualized Education Program include (but are not limited to) the following:
+Children with intellectual disabilities should have appropriate accommodations (or “supplementary aids and services”) specified in their IEP.
+This enables children with disabilities to be educated alongside their nondisabled counterparts as much as possible (1).
+Examples of accommodations provided to students with Individualized Education Programs include (but are not limited to) the following:

 - Help with transcribing notes in class